telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/import-and-export-data/json.md

 ## Serialization API

-The Spreadsheet client-side API includes the [`fromJSON`](/api/javascript/ui/spreadsheet#methods-fromJSON) and [`toJSON`](/api/javascript/ui/spreadsheet#methods-toJSON) methods for loading and storing the widget state.

-To load the spreadsheet with data, pass an object matching the required schema, to `fromJSON`.
-This will reset the widget and clear all existing data.
+The Spreadsheet client-side API includes the [`fromJSON`](/api/javascript/ui/spreadsheet#methods-fromJSON) and [`toJSON`](/api/javascript/ui/spreadsheet#methods-toJSON) methods for loading and storing its state.
+To load the Spreadsheet with data, pass an object matching the required schema to `fromJSON`.
+This resets the widget and clears all existing data.

-The example below demonstrates how to load data by using `fromJSON`.
+The following example demonstrates how to load data by using `fromJSON`.

 ###### Example